Please ensure Javascript is enabled for purposes of website accessibility

 • there is no withholding tax on liquidation proceeds

-• there is no stamp duty on the sale or issuance of shares.
+• there is no stamp duty on the sale or issuance of shares

 Vehicle selection

-Which type of companies to use?
+Which type of company to use?

 The vehicles most frequently used to structure private equity and venture capital investments are:

-Société à responsabilité limitée – private limited liability company (Sàrl) - when control over the share capital is required (the shares are not freely transferable)
+Société à responsabilité limitée – private limited liability company (Sàrl) – when control over the share capital is required (the shares are not freely transferable).

-flexibility in terms of the variety of instruments that can be issued is required
+Société anonyme – public limited liability company (SA) – when flexibility is required, in terms of the variety of instruments that can be issued is required.

 The SA is a public limited liability company which is able (in contrast to a Sàrl) to make offers of shares to the public, to have a wider shareholder base and to provide a high level of confidentiality for its investors.
 As a public company, it does however operate in a more extensive statutory framework than a Sàrl.

-Société par actions simplifiée – simplified public company (SAS) - when flexible governance is required
+Société par actions simplifiée – simplified public company (SAS) – when flexible governance is required.

 The SAS offers far more flexibility to the shareholders and managers than the SA.
 The SAS may be a suitable alternative to the SA or Sàrl for shareholders with special needs in respect of the balance of powers, shareholder relations and the distribution of profits (for example start-ups or joint ventures).

-Société en commandite par actions – partnership limited by shares (SCA) - when sponsors want to retain control over the management functions
+Société en commandite par actions – partnership limited by shares (SCA) – when sponsors want to retain control over the management functions.

 The SCA is a corporate limited partnership with a share capital.
 This vehicle is frequently encountered in Luxembourg structures.
 Although a limited partnership (with one or more general partners/unlimited partners and one or more limited partners) the SCA is also subject to the same, more extensive, statutory framework as the SA.
 The SCA is check-the-box eligible.

-Société en commandite simple – common limited partnership (SCS) - when tax transparency and structural flexibility are required (with legal personality) sponsors can retain control over the management functions
+Société en commandite simple – common limited partnership (SCS) – when tax transparency and structural flexibility are required (with legal personality) sponsors can retain control over the management functions.

-Société en commandite spéciale – special limited partnership (SCSP) - when tax transparency and structural flexibility are required (without legal personality) - sponsors can retain control over the management functions
+Société en commandite spéciale – special limited partnership (SCSp) – when tax transparency and structural flexibility are required (without legal personality) - sponsors can retain control over the management functions.

 The SCS and SCSp are fiscally transparent and are therefore not subject to tax and should not in principle be eligible to double tax treaty benefits.
 They can however represent an alternative when a fiscally transparent vehicle is required.